 A: As the healthcare industry undergoes the shift from the conventional fee-for-service model to the emerging value-based model, data analytics and data flow will dictate both the costs of care and how care is delivered.
-The UT- HIP is being designed to deliver information and analytics for actionable insights to empower improvements in healthcare quality and value.
+UT- HIP is being designed to deliver information and analytics for actionable insights to empower improvements in healthcare quality and value.

 The University of Texas System has some of the finest health care institutions in the nation—even the world.
 The scale of data and the available expertise throughout the UT healthcare institutions have the potential to collectively enable individual institutions to better manage their costs while delivering the highest level of health care.
-The UT-HIP can identify opportunities for improvement by highlighting details that have led to the variability of care in order to specify targets for interventions with value improvement initiatives for selected conditions.
+UT-HIP can identify opportunities for improvement by highlighting details that have led to the variability of care in order to specify targets for interventions with value improvement initiatives for selected conditions.

 A: Yes.
 Following is the list of participating institutions:

 - The University of Texas Southwestern Medical Center